 - Completed applications for the M.A. program should be submitted by February 1.

 The Department is usually able to provide financial support to our doctoral students for a period of four to five years, pending satisfactory performance.
 This financial support to our doctoral students consists of a service stipend and full tuition remission during the period that the doctoral student is funded.
-The service stipend is compensation for twelve to fifteen hours per week of research assistance or teaching assistance to members of the faculty or teaching assistance in undergraduate courses.
+The service stipend is compensation for up to twenty hours per week of research assistance or teaching assistance to members of the faculty or teaching assistance in undergraduate courses.
 Each year the Department also awards a Thomas P. O’Neill, Jr. Fellowship to one student in American politics in honor of the late Speaker of the House.